PyAr/tutorial/original/introduction.rst

 The integer numbers (e.g. ``2``, ``4``, ``20``) have type :class:`int`,
 the ones with a fractional part (e.g. ``5.0``, ``1.6``) have type :class:`float`.
-We will see more about numberic types later in the tutorial.
+We will see more about numeric types later in the tutorial.

 Division (``/``) always returns a float.
 To do :term:`floor division` and get an integer result (discarding any fractional result) you can use the ``//``